ika-rwth-aachen/omega-prime/docs/omega_prime_specification.md

 requirements of signals are derived from the [OMEGAFormat](https://github.com/ika-rwth-aachen/omega_format/blob/main/doc/signal_list_reference.md).

-### Coordinate System
+### Coordinate Systems

-Coordinate system and geo-reference are defined in the same way in both ASAM OpenDRIVE (Inertial Coordinate Systems) and ASAM OSI Ground Truth messages, relying on the ISO 8855 standard for the coordinate system, and on PROJ-string for the geo-reference.

-The origin and orientation of the coordinate system are defined through an offset (ASAM OpenDRIVE offset element and ASAM OSI GroundTruth `proj_frame_offset`), which defines and *offset* in x, y and z direction and an orientation through a *heading/yaw angle* in radiant.

-The origin of the coordinate system is georeferenced through a PROJ-string (geoReference tag in ASAM OpenDRIVE and GroundTruth proj\_string in ASAM OSI).
-The PROJ-string, as well as the offset must be given in the ASAM OSI GroundTruth messages and the OpenDRIVE map.

-One OSI GroundTruth message is used for each observation, i.e., each timestep.
-Therefore, for each of those messages a PROJ-string and offset should be defined.
-This means that the coordinate system used to provide dynamic object position, can be changed for each observation.
+ASAM OSI and ASAM OpenDRIVE are harmonized in terms of their inertial coordinate system specification (handedness, axis directions and rotation order).
+The OpenDRIVE 'inertial coordinate system' is defined in the same way as OSI’s 'global coordinate system', relying on the ISO 8855 standard.
+Both OpenDRIVE and ASAM OSI define further context-related coordinate systems (e.g. road reference line coordinate system in OpenDRIVE, host vehicle coordinate system in OSI).
+Each standard’s documentation must be consulted when working with data structures using these coordinate systems.

+#### Geo reference

+For both OSI and OpenDRIVE the inertial coordinate system’s origin can be mapped to a geographic coordinate system using PROJ transformations in a harmonized way.
+Both standards allow the definition of a PROJ-string and a corresponding offset.
+The offset parameter offers a position (x, y, z) and an orientation offset (yaw/heading).
+It is recommended by both standards to set the orientation offset to 0.
+For OMEGA-PRIME real-world datasets, both PROJ-string and offset must be given in every frame of the ASAM OSI GroundTruth message as well as in the ASAM OpenDRIVE map.

 <u>Note:</u> Pay attention that even if it moves from one observation to
 the next, this coordinate system never encompasses velocity.
 Therefore,